nahmii-community/nahmii-2-docs/greeter-example/README.md

 1. Open a command line terminal.
 2. Run `yarn`.
-3. To connect hardhat to the nahmii 2 L2 network and test the code, run `npx hardhat --network nahmii test`.
+3. To connect hardhat to the Nahmii 2 L2 network and test the code, run `npx hardhat --network nahmii test`.
-4. To interact with the smart contracts on the nahmii 2 L2 network run `npx hardhat --network nahmii console`.
+4. To interact with the smart contracts on the Nahmii 2 L2 network run `npx hardhat --network nahmii console`.

-## Configuring a project to run with nahmii 2
+## Configuring a project to run with Nahmii 2

-To compile the correct bytecode to work with the nahmii virtual machine, the hardhat-ovm dependency is required due to a difference between certain opcodes between the EVM and the NVM.
+To compile the correct bytecode to work with the Nahmii virtual machine, the hardhat-ovm dependency is required due to a difference between certain opcodes between the EVM and the NVM.

 1. Install the OVM hardhat plugin.